nicta839/Text_mining_project_repository/README.md

 ## Use

-- Please remember to load the .csv files to the Colab session after connecting to runtime
+- Please remember to load the .csv files to the Colab session after connecting to runtime on Colab
 - Some of the cells are commented out to bypass some slow computations
 - Recommended to run the cells using Colab Pro and GPU acceleration
 - Some computations are very long (8h for SVM grid search)